apollographql/apollo-server/docs/source/features/metrics.md

 ## Logging

-Apollo Server provides two ways to log a server: per input, response, and errors or periodically throughout a request's lifecycle.
+Apollo Server provides two ways to log a server: per input, response, and errors; or periodically throughout a request's lifecycle.
 Treating the GraphQL execution as a black box by logging the inputs and outputs of the system allows developers to diagnose issues quickly without being mired by lower level logs.
 Once a problem has been found at a high level, the lower level logs enable accurate tracing of how a request was handled.

 ### High Level Logging